nahidsaikat/nahidsaikat.com/content/posts/2020-08-31---invoke-aws-lambda-from-aws-step-functions-with-terraform.md

 }
 ```

 Here we are creating two resources `aws_lambda_function` and `aws_iam_role`.
-The lambda function that we defined earlier is being zipped in `archive_file` and it is also being refered in `aws_lambda_function` resource.
-We are creating `aws_iam_role` resource as lambda requires it to run the function.
-The policy document of this resource is defined in `aws_iam_policy_document` data object.
+The lambda function that we defined earlier is being zipped in `archive_file` and it is also being referred to in `aws_lambda_function` resource.
+We are creating `aws_iam_role` resources as lambda requires it to run the function.
+The policy document of this resource is defined in `aws_iam_policy_document` the data object.

-One imfortant thing to note here is that we are taking the name of the lambda function from `var.lambda_function_name`.
+One important thing to note here is that we are taking the name of the lambda function from `var.lambda_function_name`.
 Terraform allows us to define some variables and use them in the terraform files.
-So lets create a file `vars.tf` that will contain all of our variables.
-For now it contains only the following.
+So let's create a file `vars.tf` that will contain all of our variables.
+For now, it contains only the following.

 ```csharp
 variable "lambda_function_name" {